 After succesful completion of all modules, you will receive a certificate for the e-learning course Growing without Daylight from HAS University of Applied Sciences.

 This is an online course.
 This course is offered continuously.
-Select the month when you want to follow this course on the registration form.

 After finishing the online course Growing Without Daylight, we offer you the option to take extra private online lessons.
 We will answer your questions and accompany you during individual cases.
 This option costs €199.
 Please contact us for more information.